 It is equally important not to get too bogged down in the small things, as you will quickly get sucked in and the concept of delegation gets lost.

 A great leader will know his team’s strengths and weaknesses better than the team members themselves.
-Using this knowledge to delegate effectively is crucial, and it starts off in at the initial recruitment stage.
+Using this knowledge to delegate effectively is crucial.

 Here are the 5 steps of Effective Delegation we discussed today: